Estimated reading time: 15 minutes

 You teach your family the values of wealth and how to sustain the wealth that might be coming their way by creating a wealth strategy.

-I can remember my nan who would sew anything that ripped, my mum would repair and sew us clothes, we buy used clothes and the millennial in our family will buy new.
+I remember my nan who would sew anything that ripped, and my mum would repair and sew us clothes.

-There was always chatter about why buy new and we can mend this easily because there was little money to spend.
+There was always chatter about why we bought new and could mend this quickly because there was little money to spend.

-It seems that by the time the second or third child comes along depending on what generation they are in that some parents give up on them.
+It seems that by the time the second or third child comes along, depending on their generation, some parents give up on them.

-Even today my parents save as much money as they can although they are happily retired without financial worry.
+Even today, my parents save as much money as possible, although they happily retired without financial worry.

 Why?
 Well, I’m sure in part to leave for their kids and grandkids.